Federated Kaufmann Large Cap Fund (A) KLCAX

 Positioning and Strategy

-The mission at Federated Kaufmann remains the same: To seek to achieve superior long-term performance by uncovering promising growth companies trading at perceived attractive valuations through proprietary fundamental research.
+Our mission at Federated Kaufmann is to achieve superior long-term performance by investing in promising large-cap growth companies trading at attractive valuations through proprietary fundamental research.

-Approximately 65% of the portfolio is currently invested in four large sectors: Industrials, Health Care, Financials and Information Technology.
+Approximately 67% of the portfolio is currently invested in four large sectors: Consumer Discretionary, Health Care, Financials and Information Technology.
 These sectors have historically provided good opportunities for bottom-up growth investors.
-The cash position of the fund is less than 7.0%.
-Fund management continues to seek attractive growth investment opportunities—companies that are dominant competitors and have strengthening fundamentals delivering both near-term and long-term growth in sales and earnings.
-Fund management believes that such strong growth companies, if purchased at attractive prices, can provide investors with the opportunity for superior returns over the long term.
+The cash position of the fund is less than 4.0%.
+We continue to seek attractive large-cap growth investment opportunities—companies that are dominant competitors and have strengthening fundamentals delivering both near-term and long-term growth in sales and earnings.
+We believe such strong growth companies, if purchased at attractive prices, will provide investors with the opportunity for superior returns over the long term.